ebitsdev/data-structures-algo-udacity/project3/explanation/problem7_request_routing_web_srv_explanation.md

 We solve this problem by implementing 3 classes: RouteTrie, RouteTrieNode, and Router

+The algorithm handles n number of pages, which is kept in memory making the space complexity O(n).

-The algorithm handles n number of pages with the time and space complexity are both O(n)
+To implement the search functionality the algorithm verifies n number of pages making the time complexity O(n) for this algorithm.